Jka4/pokemon-API-react/README.md

 1. Getting a random Pokemon
 2. Search in the Pokemon database, with auto-completion
-3. Two two pages with all the Pokémon:
+3. Two pages with all the Pokemon:

    - Grid with all possible pokemon
    - Sheet with all pokemon with infinite loading + skeletons in base64